domjd/QuizApp/README.md

 # QuizApp

-A small, proof of concept quiz app to learn RetroFit, MPAndroidChat(https://github.com/PhilJay/MPAndroidChart) and the Model View Presenter design pattern.
+A small, proof of concept quiz app to learn RetroFit, MPAndroidChart (https://github.com/PhilJay/MPAndroidChart) and the Model View Presenter design pattern.

 <br>